 - Must be a regular benefited full-time or part-time employee.
 In addition, on call or per diem employees working, at minimum, 2 shifts per month over the most recent 6 month period.

-- Have attended a CE training OR have taken the license/certification exam within the last 60 days.
+- Have attended a CE training, AHA certification, license renewal OR have taken the license/certification exam within the last 60 days.

 - Submit required paperwork with receipts included in the original application.

 Please Note: If you are an on-call or per diem applicant, you MUST submit documentation to verify that you have worked a minimum of two (2) shifts per month for the last six (6) months.
 Please be prepared with the required documents when applying.

 The online application must be completely filled out and submitted electronically within 60 days of your training, exam, or license renewal.

 Note: You must submit all documents along with the reimbursement form using the online application.
 Any reimbursement request missing documentation will be returned to you for completion.